top of page

 Scholarships were awarded to each prize winner.

-Judges: Malcom Rae, Erica James, Camille Barnette, Dion Benjamin, Stanley Burnside, Campbell Cleare, Shelley Kelly
+Judges: Malcom Rae, Erica James, Camille Barnette, Dionne Benjamin, Stanley Burnside, Campbell Cleare, Shelley Kelly

 2002